ninefifteen/SSRollingButtonScrollView/README.md

 ####fixedButtonWidth####

 Sets the width of the UIButtons in the SSRollingButtonScrollView.
+All buttons in the SSRollingButtonScrollView will have the same width.

 *@property (nonatomic) CGFloat fixedButtonWidth*

 Default value: SSRollingButtonScrollView sets each individual UIButtons width to the minimum needed to properly display the *UIButton.titleLable* with the font set to *buttonCenterFont*.
+Depending on the titles, not all the buttons in the SSRollingButtonScrollView will have the same width.

+####fixedButtonHeight####

+Sets the height of the UIButtons in the SSRollingButtonScrollView.
+All buttons in the SSRollingButtonScrollView will have the same height.

-@property (nonatomic) CGFloat fixedButtonHeight;
+*@property (nonatomic) CGFloat fixedButtonHeight*

+Default value: SSRollingButtonScrollView sets each individual UIButtons height to the minimum needed to properly display the *UIButton.titleLable* with the font set to *buttonCenterFont*.

 @property (nonatomic) CGFloat spacingBetweenButtons;